7h3rAm/7h3rAm.github.io/_posts/thm-yotf.md

 ## Learning/Recommendation
 * The webapp exposed a search field which was vulnerable to command injection.
 This allowed the attacker to gain interactive access of the target machine.
 It is advised to follow a secure development lifecycle for critical production web applications.
-* The `shutdown` binary was vulnerable to a path expansion attack which allowed the atatcker to gain elevated privileges.
+* The `shutdown` binary was vulnerable to a path expansion attack which allowed the attacker to gain elevated privileges.

 ## Loot
 ### Credentials